lsst/rtn-029/index.rst

    /sps/lsst/datasets/rubin/previews/dp0.2/raw

-and are organized by year subdirectory (named ``y1-wfd`` to ``y5-wfd``), as the original DESC DC2 simulated raw dataset.
-Within a given year there is a subdirectory per visit, which contains all the files beloging to that visit, typically one ``.fits`` file per sensor, e.g:
+and are organized by year subdirectory (named ``y1-wfd`` to ``y5-wfd``), as the original DESC dataset.
+Within a given year there is a subdirectory per visit, which contains all the files beloging to that visit, typically one ``.fits`` file per sensor.
+For instance, for visit with identifier 261426 we have:

 .. code-block:: bash